paynekerz/React-Interview-Challenge/wrap-up.md

 ### If you have any other comments or info you'd like the reviewers to know, please add them below.

+I created a new Dockerfile in the root folder so you should be able to run `docker run build` and `docker compose up -d` in the console of the root folder.
 The project was a great opportunity to explore and fix integration issues between the frontend, backend, and database layers.
 Thank you for letting my participate!